 In November 2006, Generac Power Systems entered into a seven-year \$950.0 million first lien term loan (bearing interest at LIBOR + 2.5%), a seven-and-a-half year \$430.0 million second lien term loan (bearing interest at LIBOR + 6%), and a six-year \$150.0 million revolving credit facility (bearing interest at LIBOR + 2.5%).
 On February 17, 2010, we used approximately \$221.6 million of the net proceeds of our initial public offering to pay down our second lien term loan in full and to repay a portion of our first lien term loan.
 In March 2010, we used a substantial portion of our cash and cash equivalents on hand to repay an additional \$138.5 million of our first lien term loan.
-As a result of these pay downs, previous payments of principal and prior repurchases of debt by our affiliates, at June 30, 2010, the outstanding balance on the first lien credit facility had been reduced to \$731.4 million, and our second lien credit facility had been repaid in full and terminated.
+As a result of these pay downs, previous payments of principal and prior repurchases of debt by our affiliates, at September 30, 20 10, the outstanding balance on the first lien credit facility had been reduced to \$731.4 million, and our second lien credit facility had been repaid in full and terminated.
+All future scheduled principal amortization payments on the first lien term loan were paid in conjunction with the IPO debt pay down.
+As a result, there were no short-term borrowings outstanding as of and during the three months ended September 30, 2010.

-The Company entered into two new interest rate swap agreements during the six month period ending June 30, 2010.
+The Company entered into two new interest rate swap agreements during the nine month period ending September 30, 2010.
 The first was entered into on January 21, 2010.
 The effective date of the swap is July 1, 2010 with a notional amount of \$200,000,000, a fixed LIBOR rate of 1.73% and an expiration date of July 1, 2012.
 The second was entered into on June 29, 2010.
 The effective date of the swap is October 1, 2010 with a notional amount of \$100,000,000, a fixed LIBOR rate of 1.025% and an expiration date of October 1, 2012.
 We expect to maintain the swaps as highly effective in accordance with ASC 815 (formerly SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities) and, therefore, any changes in the fair value of the swap would be recorded in accumulated other comprehensive income (loss).
-These two swap agreements are the only interest rate swap agreements outstanding as of June 30, 2010.
+These two swap agreements are the only interest rate swap agreements outstanding as of September 30, 2010.

-At June 30, 2010, we had cash and cash equivalents of \$93.1 million and \$147 million of availability under our revolving credit facility, net of outstanding letters of credit.
+At September 30, 2010, we had cash and cash equivalents of \$128.3 million and \$145 million of availability under our revolving credit facility, net of outstanding letters of credit.